Farewell Bend State Recreation Area

 Just about any place you find on TravelOregon.com can be added to your own Oregon Roadtrippers Account.
 Find out how.

 We’ve partnered with Roadtrippers to provide a great way to plan a trip around Oregon.
 So start planning your next road trip to here, there or pretty much anywhere in Oregon.

 If history isn’t your game, come for the sports!
 The park’s lighted boat ramp offers boater, water skiers and anglers access to Brownlee Reservoir.
 There are horseshoe pits, basketball hoops and a sand volleyball court for you land lovers.
 Best of all, while resting from the day’s activities, you can enjoy the scenery and amenities.
-Picnic on the cool grass, swim in Brownlee Reservoir, spend the night in an authentic covered wagon or Native American teepee, roast marshmallows over your campfire or attend an evening interpretive program at the amphitheater.
+Picnic on the cool grass, swim in Brownlee Reservoir, spend the night in an authentic covered wagon, roast marshmallows over your campfire or attend an evening interpretive program at the amphitheater.

 : Climate in Eastern Oregon varies greatly with elevation.
 The higher elevations experience colder temperatures and higher precipitation than the lower elevations.
 The region is much more arid and experiences greater temperature variations than western Oregon.
 Much of Eastern Oregon is considered high desert, where in some areas annual precipitation is less than 10 inches.
 Summer temperatures often reach 90 degrees in the lower elevations.
 Winters can be bitterly cold here, although there is little humidity.
 The mountains can receive heavy snowfall.
 If visiting the region during the summer months be prepared for afternoon thunderstorms and chilly evening temperatures.
 Snow may be encountered on high country trails throughout the summer months.